AUEB-BALab/courses/courses/tools/travis_ci_cv_template.md

 * Deploy travis script can be found in this [link](https://github.com/stefanos1316/courses/blob/master/tools/travis-deploy.sh).
 * [Build script](https://github.com/stefanos1316/courses/blob/master/tools/build.sh) is the script that creates our webpages content.
-* Make some changes on the materials found under the courses/courses directory and try to push on your repository.
+* Make some changes on the materials found under the makrdown/index.md directory
+* Change the link in README.md (link it with your own repository) also and try to push on your repository.

 # Push to GitHub and experience the magic